-6 2019 Spending Round, Local Government Finance Settlement Technical Consultation, Provisional Local Government Finance Settlement and Ringfenced Grants.

-6.1 A key element when determining revisions to the MTFS and the 2020/21 budget reduction requirement is the impact of Government funding announcements.
+- 6 2019 Spending Round, Local Government Finance Settlement Technical Consultation, Local Government Finance Settlement and Ringfenced Grants. - A key element when determining revisions to the MTFS and the 2020/21 budget reduction requirement is the impact of Government funding announcements.
 Due to the issue of Brexit dominating the political agenda during 2019/20 the planned Comprehensive Spending Review was instead replaced by a one-year spending round, supplemented by a technical consultation.
-The Provisional Local Government Finance Settlement was delayed and finally issued on 20 December 2019.
+The Provisional Local Government Finance Settlement was delayed and finally issued on 20 December 2019, with Final Local Government Finance Settlement details released on 6 February 2020 (awaiting Parliamentary approval at the time of report publication).
 The impact of these announcements is set out below.